ruby-amqp/rubyamqp.info/articles/working_with_queues.md

 Deleting queues
 ---------------

-To delete a queue, use { yard_link AMQP::Queue#delete }.
-When a queue
-is deleted, all of the messages in it are deleted as well.
+To delete a queue, use `AMQP::Queue#delete`.
+When a queue is deleted, all of the messages in it are deleted as well.

     queue.delete